How the H-E-Double Hockey Sticks Did I Get Google Slapped?

 So, how can you avoid being Google slapped?
 It’s not rocket science but it does require attention to detail and in some cases, persistence.

 - Pay close attention to each and every disapproval or violation.
 Do exactly what you are told in the email but take it one step further.
 Read the ENTIRE policy associated with the issue, not just the page the link in the email refers you to.
+For help with this, check out our guide to Google Ads disapprovals.

 - Don’t accept vagueness.
 If the policy says something such as, “This page lists examples of pharmaceuticals and supplements that Google AdWords doesn’t allow,” keep digging until you can find a way to see a full list.
 This was the message in the email for the above story.
 The agency followed the policy all the way up to finally find Legitscript.com, a site used by Google to verify products associated with the policy.